anirudh1801/anirudh1801/README.md

 - 👨‍💻 I am committed to continuous learning and look forward to leveraging my technical skills to contribute to impactful projects.

-- 🏫Academically, I have achieved excellence, **securing a university rank in the M3 subject, along with multiple department-level distinctions.**
+- 🏫Academically, I have achieved excellence, **securing a university rank in the M3 subject, along with multiple college and department-level distinctions.**

 - 📫 How to reach me : **aniruddharepale66@gmail.com**
 <br><br>